CloudBindle/bindle/tester/docs/test_framework_jenkins.md

  * Give it a useful name (Ex. bindle-develop) and you can either choose Build a free-style software project or copy from an existing item
 3. Navigate to the project page and click "Configure" to bring up configuration screen.
 If you don't see any Configure option, you might have have the required permissions.
 4. To get help in filling out the configuration, please take a look at one of the existing projects for bindle or seqware
- * An excellent project would be "bindle-develop" if you want to add branch monitoring to jenkins or "bindle-pullrequest" to add pull request monitoring.
+ * An excellent project would be "bindle-develop" if you want to add branch monitoring to jenkins or "bindle-Pull_Request" to add pull request monitoring.

 Now, you should have a functional monitoring system where Bindle Tester will get invoked whenever a change has been committed to the branch or whenever a pull request has been made, depending on what you are wanting to do with jenkins.
 Then, it will report you with the test results at the end of every build.